Welcome to ARCR

 to live in and move to Costa Rica.

-for living in Costa Rica.
+Insurance in Costa Rica.

 Thinking Of Moving To A New Country?

 Too many people make such a move emotionally.
 While how a person feels about a country, and it's physical attributes are important, it is also important to look at practical items which may cause frustration with your new home in the future.
 The check list below is meant only as a guide for your move- you will likely have additions to it, or perhaps some of the listed items are not of concern to you.
-Substitute your own questions.
-ARCR Administration will help you answer them with regard to Costa Rica.

 Thinking Of Moving To Costa Rica - To